 - How to place new annotation

 For example, if you have an annotation feature class for cities, you could have annotation classes of varying text sizes and scale ranges for small, medium, and large cities—all managed within a single annotation feature class.
-Annotation classes save you from having to define and maintain multiple annotation feature classes.
+With annotation classes, you do not need to define and maintain multiple annotation feature classes.

 You can create and modify annotation classes.
 When you convert labels to annotation, each label class converts to an annotation class in the new annotation feature class.
-You can create new annotation classes or edit existing ones through the Annotation Feature Class Properties in the Catalog pane.
+You can create or edit annotation classes through Annotation Feature Class Properties in the Catalog pane.

 If you have more than one annotation class, the annotation classes are implemented as subtypes in the annotation feature class.
 To create new annotation for an annotation class, choose the feature template referencing that class in the Create Features pane.

 You can modify annotation symbols and classes by right-clicking an annotation feature class in the Catalog pane and selecting Annotation Feature Class Properties.
-If you want to delete a symbol from the symbol collection, you first need to delete the annotation class referencing it or change the default symbol for that annotation class.
+To delete a symbol from the symbol collection, you first must delete the annotation class referencing it or change the default symbol for that annotation class.
 You can also create additional text symbols in this pane.
 Once you have created the symbols, you assign them to annotation features when editing.